Eberechi Eze

-A product of numerous English academies, Eze began his senior career with Queens Park Rangers in 2016.
+A product of several English academies, Eze began his senior career in the EFL Championship with Queens Park Rangers in 2016.
 His breakthrough came in the 2019–20 season, in which he scored 14 goals and was named the club's Player of the Year.
-He was subsequently signed by Crystal Palace for £17 million.
-He went on to make over 150 appearances for the club, as well as scoring the only goal in the 2025 FA Cup final to win the club's first ever major trophy, as well as winning the 2025 FA Community Shield, before he was signed by Arsenal for £67.5 million.
+He was subsequently signed by Premier League club Crystal Palace, where he went on to make over 150 appearances, and scored the only goal in the 2025 FA Cup final to win the club's first ever major trophy.
+After winning the 2025 FA Community Shield with Palace, he was signed by boyhood club Arsenal for £67.5 million, winning Premier League title and reaching the 2026 UEFA Champions League final in his first season.

-A former England youth international, Eze made his senior debut in 2023, and later represented his country at UEFA Euro 2024.
+A former England youth international, Eze made his senior debut in 2023, and later helped his country to a runner-up finish at UEFA Euro 2024, and a third-placed finish at the 2026 FIFA World Cup.

 Early life

-Eberechi Oluchi Eze was born on 29 June 1998 in Greenwich, Greater London, to Igbo Nigerian parents.
+Eberechi Oluchi Eze was born on 29 June 1998 in Greenwich, Greater London.
+Both his parents are Igbo Nigerians from Mbaise in Imo State.
 Growing up, he reflected on his life, saying: "There are the nice parts [of Greenwich] and the not so nice parts.
 I grew up in a not so nice part.
 It wasn't the easiest life and you don't have as much as other kids around you.
 The first place we'd go after school is to the cage.
 We'd stay there till our parents called us in, not eating, playing all day and night.
 There wasn't really anything else to do.
 But that's where the love comes from.
 [At the time], you don't realise it's actually how you're learning your trade."
-Eze then met Bright Osayi-Samuel, his teammate during his time at Queens Park Rangers, at secondary school and played football together at the same district team.
+Eze then met Bright Osayi-Samuel, his teammate during his time at Queens Park Rangers, at secondary school, The John Roan School, and played football together at the same district team.

-Eze started his football career at Arsenal before being released when he was thirteen and then went on to join Fulham and Reading.
+Eze started his football career aged 6 at a little team called All Stars based in and around Plumstead, then Bruin then Arsenal before being released when he was thirteen and then went on to join Fulham and Reading.
 Eze then appeared as a youth player at Millwall, where he signed a two-year scholarship with the club.
 Eze quickly progressed through the under-18 and reserve teams.
 It was announced in April 2016 that Eze would be leaving Millwall at the end of the 2015–16 season after not being offered a professional contract.